Past Names of the Day

 EMRYS: a Welsh form of Ambrose, this name was popular in 20th-century Wales, but unheard of int he USA.

-ESTELLIE: Pronounced /ESS teh lee/, this was the name of a cool teacher I had once. '
+ESTELLIE: Pronounced /ESS teh lee/, this was the name of a cool professor I had once. '

 ESTRELLA: a beautiful name, meaning 'star.'